The innate and adaptive immune systems

 The tasks of these enzymes include:

-• marking germs as targets for scavenger cells,
+• marking germs as targets for phagocytes,

 • attracting other cells from the bloodstream,